streamlit/streamlit/docs/pre_release_features.md

 If you'd like to review the changes for a nightly release, you can use the [comparison tool on GitHub](https://github.com/streamlit/streamlit/compare/0.57.3...0.57.4.dev20200412).

-## Beta and Experimental Namespaces
+## Beta and Experimental Features

-In addition to nightly releases, we're also introducing two new naming conventions for Streamlit features: `st.beta_` and `st.experimental_`.
+In addition to nightly releases, we also have two naming conventions for less stable Streamlit features: `st.beta_` and `st.experimental_`.
 These distinctions are prefixes we attach to our function names to make sure their status is clear to everyone.

 Here's a quick rundown of what you get from each naming convention: